User Acceptance Testing (UAT)

 Things to consider

-Impact to current systems
+• Impact on current systems

-Impact to IT and other infrastructure
+• Impact on IT and other infrastructure

-The risk to the business from undetected errors
+• The risk to the business from undetected errors

-Risk of timescales not being met
+• Risk of timescales not being met

-The scope of the testing required
+• The scope of the testing required

 The UAT process is dynamic and will not always necessarily follow the same approach.
-It’s therefore important to determine the scope of the testing project to gain a realistic idea of timescales and resources needed.
+It’s, therefore, important to determine the scope of the testing project to gain a realistic idea of timescales and resources needed.

 The Ultimate UAT Guide explores the UAT process holistically, providing a thorough understanding of optimizing User Acceptance Testing to understand the proposed change better.